menu

 Program areas with the most graduates and reported first-year pay.

-Electrical/Electronics Maintenance and Repair Technologies/Technicians$33,861 · 70 with jobs
+Heavy/Industrial Equipment Maintenance Technologies/Technicians $33,861 · 70 with jobs

 Credential-type rows use federal award categories.
 Compare them within this school, not across different colleges.